dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/testable_prototype.md

 ## Critical Features

-* list of features from MVP (with tentative due date)
+* 🔥list of features from MVP (with due dates)
-* link each to github issue
+* 🔥link each to github issue
-* start with what you had for your original feature spec and update
+* 🔥start with what you had for your original feature spec and update

 ## Secondary Features

-* break out less important but would like to have features here
+* 🍦 break out less important but would like to have features here (with potential due dates)

 ## Non Critical

-* identify features that don't need to be done this term here
+* ⛔ identify features that don't need to be done this term here

 ```

 ### Signoff